+44 (0)1928 620 099 SPB@flowflex.com

 Boiler cutting out or whole-house pressure drop

-SP21S — Double Boost, fitted before the boiler on the incoming mains cold supply
+SP21S — Double Pressure Boost, fitted before the boiler on the incoming mains cold supply

 Combi boilers cut out when incoming mains pressure drops below 1.0 bar (10 metres head).
 The SP21S adds 0.4–0.6 bar — enough to keep the boiler running throughout the home.
 This is the whole-house solution.